fedesilva/minnieml/README.md

     "El que avisa no traiciona"

-      -- Spanish for "He who warns you, does not betray you".
+      -- Spanish for "Forewarned is forearmed"

-    "Forewarned is forearmed" is the correct
+              (or literally "He who warns you, does not betray you".)

 I'm only working on the grammar at this point and when I move on, it might take